Successful Value Investing Changes Drastically In 2020

 This article provides a new definition of value stocks, which has outperformed the old definitions by 7.6% and 21.5% this year.
 The 50 S&P 500 stocks which are ranked the highest on this metric are provided.

 Moreover, I add another dimension to this strategy which more than doubled the S&P 500 return over the past decade.
-My favorite pick of this strategy is discussed at the end of the article.
+My favourite pick of this strategy is discussed at the end of the article.

-In September, a reaction on my article "an important warning for a major sector rotation," claimed that value investing is dead, a very aggressive statement which followed many years of significant value underperformance.
+In September, a reaction on my article "an important warning for a major sector rotation", claimed that value investing is dead, a very aggressive statement which followed many years of significant value underperformance.

 Fortunately for value investors, their stocks revived since the correction in September.
 The value-weighted Russel 2000 ETF (IWM) outperformed the tech-weighted SPDR S&P 500 ETF (SPY) and Invesco QQQ ETF (QQQ) by a staggering 12.47% and 14%.